marathan24/SAE-steerability-eval/README.md

     When applied the method of steering vectors to these layers, it nearly matched the performance of Gemma 2B steering using few-shot prompting.
 The overall accuracy for Gemma 2B using few-shot prompting was around 86% , whereas using the vector-steering method the accuracy achieved is 81%.
 Also this is the test for one persona only.
 Plastic Labs has created a small set of synthetic data for their persona experiments.
 One may check it on [platic-labs/steerability-eval](https://github.com/plastic-labs/steerability-eval)

 - **Layer 18**
     When applied the method of steering vectors to this layer, the model doesn't yield the desired performance.
-The overall acuracy has been below 60% and model has been unable to output proper response at times.
+The overall acuracy has been nearly 40% and model has been unable to output proper response at times.

 ### Conclusion